IEEE-EMBS-Manipal/2023-RnP-Signal_ImageProcessing/Task-1/README.md

 Read and learn about them, a write a **small detailed report** about the key understandings in brief for each topic.
 Explain it as you seem appropriate.

+Additionally, perform as instructed for the points in the bracket`[...]`.

 ---

 ### TASK-1a

 - Signals
   - Continuous Signals, Discrete Signals

   - Time domain, Frequency domain

   - Elementary discrete signals
     - Unit impulse/ Unit sample sequence
     - Unit step sequence
     - Unit ramp sequence
     - Exponential sequences
     - Sinusoidal sequences

+    [Graph out the sequences, and include it's mathematical definition]

 - Basic operations on discrete-time signals

   - Amplitude scaling